zerubeus/zerbania/README.md

-# Zerbania - Discord TTS Bot
+# Zerbania - Discord Bot

-A Discord bot that uses ElevenLabs for high-quality text-to-speech in voice channels.
+A Discord bot with ElevenLabs text-to-speech and Google Gemini image generation.

 ## Features

-- `/say <text> [voice]` - Generate TTS and play it in your voice channel
-- `/tts <text> [voice]` - Generate TTS and send as an audio file
+- `/tts <text> [voice]` - Generate TTS and send as a playable audio file
 - `/voices` - List all available ElevenLabs voices
-- `/join` - Join your current voice channel
-- `/leave` - Leave the voice channel
-- Voice autocomplete when selecting voices
+- `/img <prompt> [image]` - Generate images from text, or modify uploaded images

 ## Setup